dpwiese/personal-website/content/posts/site-setup.md

 I looked at other alternatives, such as <a href="https://kramdown.gettalong.org/index.html" target="_blank">kramdown</a>, described in the blog post <a href="https://takuti.me/note/hugo-kramdown-and-katex/" target="_blank">Hugo meets kramdown + KaTeX</a>.
 But the best options seemed to be either use Mmark until it is removed or Goldmark supports KaTex, or use MathJax, as described in the blog post <a href="https://divadnojnarg.github.io/blog/mathjax/" target="_blank">Setting MathJax with Hugo</a>.

-While KaTeX does seem to be the prefered Latex interpreter today, MathJax also seems to have been long used and well liked.
+While KaTeX does seem to be the preferred Latex interpreter today, MathJax also seems to have been long used and well liked.
 Since neither option seemed to be obviously better than the other I decided to do a quick look for any practical differences between these two Latex interpreters, primarily in their ability to render some of the complex equations I've written before and may write again.

 Overall both seemed more-or-less equivalent in their ability to render the equations I provided.
-I did notice, however, that upon finally trying to use the `uuline` function from the `ulem` package to double underline a character, that MathJax would properly display the equation with the unknwon function displayed in red plain text while KaTeX would display the entire Latex expression in plain text.
+I did notice, however, that upon finally trying to use the `uuline` function from the `ulem` package to double underline a character, that MathJax would properly display the equation with the unknown function displayed in red plain text while KaTeX would display the entire Latex expression in plain text.
 For reference, here is a list of <a href="https://github.com/KaTeX/KaTeX/wiki/Package-Emulation" target="_blank">additional functions from other LaTeX packages that are emulated by KaTeX</a>.

-I decided that while the way MathJax handled the unknown function was prefered, it ultimately made no difference in my using MathJax over KaTeX - I'd still have to find alternative Latex functions/characters that would properly render the entirety of whatever equation I was writing.
+I decided that while the way MathJax handled the unknown function was preferred, it ultimately made no difference in my using MathJax over KaTeX - I'd still have to find alternative Latex functions/characters that would properly render the entirety of whatever equation I was writing.
 In the case of `\uuline{*}` this was as simple as `\underline{\underline{*}}`.

 ## KaTeX